 The TerraRad Tech L-band radiometer is based on space technology from Earth Observation satellites.
-The European Space Agency (ESA) Soil Moisture and Ocean Salinty (SMOS) and the NASA Soil Moisture Active Passive (SMAP) satellites use the same passive remote sensing technique for global climate and hydrology monitoring.
-Some of the unique aspects of our technology are…
+The European Space Agency (ESA) Soil Moisture and Ocean Salinity (SMOS) and the NASA Soil Moisture Active Passive (SMAP) satellites use the same passive remote sensing technique.

 Passive microwave remote sensing is another name for the use of microwave radiometers.
 This technology relies on the fact that many environmental parameters (i.e. soil and vegetation moisture) also alter the microwave signature of these natural materials.
 Water increases soil’s reflectivity and thus increases the contribution of “cold” space measured at the antenna.